By Dwight Kay and the Kay Properties Team

 4. Remember Deadlines

-1031 exchanges are subject to deadlines.
-If you sell a property today, you’re expected to have identified the replacement property within the next 45 days and reinvested the proceeds in it within 180 days.
+1031 exchanges are subject to strict deadlines.
+If you sell a property today, you’re expected to have identified the replacement property within the next 45 days and reinvested the proceeds within 180 days.
 But if you’d already identified the replacement property, you can reinvest immediately.

 If you are interested in learning more about your 1031 exchange options please get in touch with us today to learn more.